dfinity/vessel/README.md

 ## How it works

 `vessel` is inspired by the [spago](https://github.com/purescript/spago) package manager for PureScript.

 Any git repository with a `src/` directory is a valid package to `vessel`, which is a flexible and lightweight approach to package management, that is easily extended with more guarantees and features as our community grows.
 The two concepts you need to understand to work with `vessel` are _package sets_ and the _manifest_ file.

+If your git repository uses a source directory other than `src/`, you can still use `vessel` by specifying that source `path` explicitly.

 ### Package sets